TwosHusbandS/Project-127/Installer/Info/Changelogs/V_1_2_2_0_Changelog.md

 * Generally Improved a lot of Popup texts
 * Added MouseOver to a lot of stuff.
 * Better NoteOverlay Title support.
+* Auth Button is now crossed when not needed.

 #### BugFixes:
 * Overlay MultiMonitorMode not forcing the position correctly